Diamondbacks vs. Phillies Player Props Betting Odds

 Bohm Stats

-- Alec Bohm has 45 hits with eight doubles, five home runs, 14 walks and 32 RBI.
+- Alec Bohm has eight doubles, five home runs, 14 walks and 32 RBI (45 total hits).
 He's also stolen two bases.

 Bohm Recent Games